 How long does it last?
 Two years

 Students who take this course:

+Students will learn about a wide range of human behavior and the different ways in which psychologists have tried to explain and in some cases treat them.
+We build on students’ understanding of how science works and we look in more depth at how research in psychology is carried out: gathering data, overcoming problems, analysing and explaining what the data show.
 Students will develop a number of valuable skills, such as the ability to think critically and create a well-reasoned argument.
 These can then be applied to many career options or further study choices—such as education, sports science, forensic psychology, occupational health, personnel, marketing and sales.
-Psychology is a popular subject to study at university.
+Psychology is also a popular subject to study at university.

-Component 1: Introductory topics in psychology.
+Paper 1: Introductory topics in psychology

-Component 2: Psychology in context.
+Component 2: Psychology in context

-Component 3: Issues and options in psychology.
+Component 3: Issues and options in psychology